 This Quinoa Breakfast Bake is protein-packed, mildly sweet, and made with wholesome ingredients.
 It’s incredibly easy to make—just mix everything in one pan and bake.
 Top it with your favorite toppings to make it your own!

-If you are looking for healthy quinoa recipes, then try my healthy gluten free zucchini fritters or the quinoa porridge recipe next!
+If you are looking for healthy ways to eat quinoa for breakfast, then try my quinoa porridge recipe next!

-Lately, I’ve been on the hunt for more protein-rich recipe ideas for breakfast.
-So, I swapped out the oats in my baked oatmeal recipe for quinoa.
-After a few tweaks, the result was absolutely fantastic!
+Lately, I’ve been looking for more protein-rich recipe ideas, so I decided to switch things up and replace the oats in my baked oatmeal recipe with quinoa.
+After a few tweaks, this version turned out even better than I expected!

 Call it baked quinoa, a sweet quinoa breakfast casserole, or quinoa breakfast bake—whatever the name, it’s not only delicious but also holds its shape beautifully.